-Fairleigh Dickinson University welcomes all students back to our New Jersey campuses this fall and return to in-person student experiences for courses, residential living, co-curricular activities, and related services.
+Fairleigh Dickinson University welcomed all students back to our New Jersey campuses in the fall and returned to in-person student experiences for courses, residential living, co-curricular activities, and related services.

 Health and Safety

 FDU requires all students, faculty and staff on the Metropolitan and Florham campuses to be immunized against COVID-19.
 This includes all students who are on campus to live, attend classes, or engage in any in-person activities.
 For more information and to see frequently asked questions and answers about the vaccine policy, go to our COVID-19 Vaccination Policy web page.

 FDU also has developed additional health and safety protocols to help safeguard our community members while enabling a return to in-person experiences.
 These include indoor masking requirements, COVID-19 training, symptom screening, and COVID-19 testing and contact tracing.
 For more information on these items and for details concerning FDU’s residence hall regulations and visitor and travel policies, see our health and safety requirements.

 The majority of classes and academic activities are in person and only limited courses are being offered remotely (with the exception of our normal online programs).
 Students should consult Webadvisor for specific course modalities.
 Spring semester classes begin on January 24.
 The first week of courses will be delivered remotely (with some exceptions such as lab courses).
 Courses scheduled to be held in person will move to that format beginning January 31.
 Spring recess will take place March 14 to 18.
 Classes will resume after the spring recess, and final exams are scheduled for May 11 to 17.

 - Spring classes begin January 24 (most courses begin remotely)

 - Courses move to in-person instruction January 31